Rice-Field/Autonomous/Courses/Artificial Intelligence for Robotics/readme.md

 ## Particle Filters

 ### Initial info
-- state space: continuous
+- State space: continuous
-- belief: multimodal
+- Belief: multimodal
-- runtime: good for tracking, exponential with high dimensions
+- Runtime: good for tracking, exponential with high dimensions
 - Distribute particle sets evenly, (x, y, direction)
-   * particles survive based of consistency with measurements
+   * Particles survive based of consistency with measurements
 - Easy to program

 ### Resampling
 - An importance weight is assigned to each particle
-   * based off the consistency with measurements
+   * Based off the consistency with measurements
 - Normalized weights are used as probability for survival
    * With replacement, so a particle can have multiple copies

 ## Search

+### Initial info
+- Method used for motion planning
+   * Using a discrete representation
+- Given map, starting location, goal location and cost
+   * Find minimum cost path

 ## PID Control